moorepants/eme185/content/pages/instructor-guide.rst

 the side -- this allows you to drive directly up to wherever the projects are stored.
 It sounds like this is possible even with a non-UCD vehicle, but you should make sure beforehand.
 Also, note that the little kiosk at this gate closes at 5pm, so you may not be able to drive onto campus after that.
+The EFL has a number of ratcheting tie-down straps you can check out.

 External Presentation Options